Propane’s Environmental Benefits

-Propane emits substantially fewer emissions than diesel, gasoline, or even electricity, whether it is used to heat water for your home, run a farm, or power a fleet of lawnmowers.
+Propane emits substantially fewer emissions than diesel, gasoline, or even electricity.
+Whether it is used to heat water for your home, run a farm, or power a fleet of lawnmowers.
 In fact, using propane results in 43% fewer greenhouse gas emissions than using a similar amount of grid-generated power.
 In addition to being beneficial to the environment, propane’s lower emissions also benefit your wallet since it is so effective and used right where it is needed.
 For instance, propane autogas decreases emissions more effectively per dollar spent than any other fuel.

 A Diverse Energy Mix Is a Reliable Energy Mix

 Every environmental issue cannot be resolved by a single energy source.
 When combined with solar and wind power, propane can lower emissions while ensuring reliability, especially in inclement weather.
 Along with renewables and other clean energy sources, low-emission propane is a critical component of addressing the issue of building a more ecologically friendly future.
-Propane is a crucial component of a varied mix that enables cleaner fuels to be used in industries ranging from landscaping to home construction thanks to its strength, dependability, and versatility.
+Propane is a crucial component of a varied mix that enables cleaner fuels to be used in industries.
+They range from landscaping to home construction thanks to its strength, dependability, and versatility.
 Furthermore, with significant advancements in the works, propane will meet the demands of future generations with even more environmentally friendly alternatives.

 What Makes Propane Different